Back to Glossary

 Racing Strategy

-A Two-Stop Strategy is a racing plan where a driver makes two scheduled pit stops during a race to change tires and potentially refuel.
+A Two-Stop Strategy is a race plan where a driver makes exactly two pit stops during a race to change tires, refuel, and make adjustments to their car.

 Never Miss a Race!